adamgunderson/FMOS-LoadAvgCheck-Manager/README.md

 - All operations logged for audit purposes (when logging enabled)
 - No system files are modified directly
 - Cronjob runs with admin user privileges
+- **Note on /tmp usage**: The script copies itself to `/tmp` to bypass `/home` noexec restrictions.
+This is necessary for FMOS appliances and is a standard workaround.
+The `/tmp` copy is cleared on reboot and can be recreated with the `sync` command.

 ## Support